-- (Optional) Enable Audit Assistant to automatically apply predicted values to custom tags. - 6.
-From Fortify Software Security Center, open an application version, and submit the latest completely audited scan to Audit Assistant.
-This step is referred to as training. - 7.
-From Fortify Software Security Center, open an application version and submit its Fortify Static Code Analyzer scan results to Audit Assistant. - 8.
-After Audit Assistant completes its assessment, view those results and, if necessary, adjust them. - 9.
+6. From Fortify Software Security Center, open an application version, and submit the latest completely audited scan to Audit Assistant.
+This step is referred to as training.
+For more information, see "Submitting Training Data to Audit Assistant" on page 371.

+- 7. From Fortify Software Security Center, open an application version and submit its Fortify Static Code Analyzer scan results to Audit Assistant. - 8.
+After Audit Assistant completes its assessment, view the results and, if necessary, adjust them. - 9.
 Submit corrected results to Audit Assistant.

-The following sections describe how to obtain an authentication token from Fortify Scan Analytics, and then use that token to configure a connection to Fortify Scan Analytics.
-Later sections describe how to prepare Scan Analytics for metadata submission, submit data, review Audit Assistant results, and then submit corrected audit data.
+The following sections describe how to obtain an authentication token from Fortify Audit Assistant, and then use that token to configure a connection to Fortify Audit Assistant.
+Later sections describe how to prepare Fortify Audit Assistant for metadata submission, submit data, review Audit Assistant results, and then submit corrected audit data.